guptasukant1/OHSL-VOSS/README.md

 Functions alloted, Slack API docs were studied and examples of integration were checked.
 ### 25/05/2024:
 Updated the google sites project and work up on Slack API
+### 27/05/2024:
+Performed 1st stage dev of slack bot with several features and checked the Google Calendar API integration